Basements

 2. Engineered wood: Engineered wood is less apt to warp in damper environments than solid hardwood and is virtually indistinguishable.

-4. Plank (“wood-look”) tile flooring — Plank tile flooring combines the durable qualities of ceramic/porcelain tiles with the timeless look of wood.
-Because of their rectified (90 degree) edges, they fit together nearly seamlessly with almost invisible grout lines.
+4. Plank (“wood-look”) tile flooring: Plank tile flooring combines the durable qualities of ceramic/porcelain tiles with the timeless look of wood.
+Because of their rectified (90-degree) edges, they fit together nearly seamlessly with nearly invisible grout lines.

 Many people conceptualize basement storage as tossing whatever it may be down the stairs into a dark abyss, never to be seen again.
 With finished basement storage, however, we’ll want to be more intentional and organized.
 And for a modern finished basement, we’ll want to be clever and creative, too.
 Here are some examples of the bespoke storage solutions we’ve drawn up for our clients: